summerwind/whitebox-controller/docs/implementing-controller.md

 If you want to refer to other related resources when processing the specified *Resource*, you need to specify the resource type as *Reference Resources*.

-For example, if the *Resource*'s `.spec.config.configMapRef` value indicates a *ConfigMap* name, you may need to get the *ConfigMap* when the reconciler processes the *Resource*.
+For example, if the *Resource*'s `.spec.configMapRef` value indicates a *ConfigMap* name, you may need to get the *ConfigMap* when the reconciler processes the *Resource*.
 In such a case, the content of ConfigMap is passed to Reconciler by specifying *ConfigMap* in *Reference Resources*.

 ```
-controllers:
-- name: containerset-controller
-  resource:
+resources:
-    group: whitebox.summerwind.github.io
+- group: whitebox.summerwind.dev
   version: v1alpha1
   kind: ContainerSet
   references:
   - group: ""
     version: v1
     kind: ConfigMap
-    nameFieldPath: ".spec.config.configMapRef"
+    nameFieldPath: ".spec.configMapRef"
 ```

 ## Configuring Reconciler